Financial Aid Loans

 - must be registered for at least six credits for the semester(s) of the loan(s),

 - cannot be in default of any loans,

 - cannot be over the aggregate limit (exceed annual award limit), and

 - must meet program pursuit and academic progress guidelines.

-You must participate in the Entrance Interview for the William D. Ford Direct Loan.
+You must participate in the Entrance Counseling for the William D. Ford Direct Loan.